Stochastically Structured Reservoir Computers for Financial and Economic System Identification: Computational simulations

-The results of the signal identification process based on models~\eqref{eq:example_model_1} and~\eqref{eq:closed_loop_rep_model_1} are presented in Figure~\ref{fig:signals-id}, showing both short-term and long-term resource distribution estimates.
+The results of the identification process based on models~\eqref{eq:example_model_1} and~\eqref{eq:closed_loop_rep_model_1} are shown in Figure~\ref{fig:signals-id}, illustrating the short- and long-term evolution of investment preference allocations.

-The model demonstrates that, under certain conditions, competitive dynamics can lead to concentration processes in which resources initially distributed among $n$ agents progressively accumulate around a smaller subset.
-Such outcomes may arise both from active accumulation strategies and from the adaptive withdrawal of agents who choose to exit the competitive environment in favor of alternative domains.
+This example shows that SSRCs can model stochastically embedded substochastic systems.
+By Lemma~\ref{lem:structured_embedding}, any sub-vector extracted from tensor product blocks under a stochastic embedding defines a substochastic vector.
+This property will also be used in the next example to identify relational graphs among economic variables.

-Due to their flexible structure, models of the form~\eqref{eq:closed_loop_rep_model_1} can be applied across a variety of domains, including social, economic, financial, ecological, and symbolic systems.
-Although it does not impose a predefined causal structure, the results raise theoretical and empirical questions about the conditions under which resource concentration may be systematically associated with broader dynamics such as hierarchical stratification, exclusionary processes, or power asymmetries.
+Thanks to their flexible structure, models of the form~\eqref{eq:closed_loop_rep_model_1} apply across social, economic, financial, ecological, and symbolic domains.
+Although they do not impose a predefined causal structure, the results raise questions about the conditions under which resource concentration may be linked to broader dynamics such as stratification, exclusion, or power asymmetries.